 Atlantic City, New Jersey, is an oceanside town on the Jersey shore known for its iconic boardwalk and, of course, gambling.
 But, in recent years, the 'Las Vegas of the East' has been characterized as having fallen on hard times.
 However, gambling and tourism is still a big moneymaker in this exciting beach town.2014 was … Continue reading How many Atlantic City casinos are left?

-This piece is a continuation on our series keeping tabs on classic retail chains as they unfortunately fade into the rearview.
+This piece is a continuation on our series keeping tabs on classic retail chains as they, unfortunately, fade into the rearview.
 This list is solely for full line Sears stores, Sears Grand, Sears Appliance & Mattress, and Sears Home Life stores.
 This list does not include owner operated Sears Hometown Stores.
-As of June 29, … Continue reading How Many Sears Stores Are Left?
+As we noted in … Continue reading How Many Sears Stores Are Left?

 This piece was originally published April 20, 2020 and updated January 31, 2021 to reflect recent calls by Chamath Palihapitiya.
 "You keep saying propping up zombie companies...are you arguing to let airlines, for example, fail?""Yes."A stunned Scott Wapner, a longtime CNBC host, stammers and stutters..."why?
 How does that make sense in the broader scheme of … Continue reading Who is Chamath Palihapitiya?
 A different type of populist billionaire